 dstack is an open-source tool that simplifies the orchestration of Pods for AI and ML workloads.
-By defining your application and resource requirements in YAML configuration files, it automates the provisioning and management of cloud resources on RunPod, allowing you to focus on your application logic rather than the infrastructure.
+By defining your application and resource requirements in YAML configuration files, it automates the provisioning and management of cloud resources on Runpod, allowing you to focus on your application logic rather than the infrastructure.

-In this guide, we’ll walk through setting up dstack with RunPod to deploy vLLM.
+In this guide, we’ll walk through setting up dstack with Runpod to deploy vLLM.
 We’ll serve the meta-llama/Llama-3.1-8B-Instruct

 model from Hugging Face using a Python environment.